 Insight Grant applications may be submitted by an individual researcher or by a team of researchers (consisting of one applicant and one or more co-applicants and/or collaborators).
 All team members must meet the eligibility criteria specific to their category (see below).

-Applicants (except postdoctoral fellows/researchers and PhD students) must normally be affiliated with an eligible Canadian postsecondary institution at the time of application.
-If they are not, they must contact SSHRC.
-Applicants successful in the competition must be affiliated with an eligible institution before the grant is awarded.
+Applicants (except postdoctoral fellows/researchers and PhD students) must be affiliated with an eligible Canadian postsecondary institution at the time of application.
+If the Canadian postsecondary institution with which they are affiliated is not a SSHRC eligible institution, the institution must meet the requirements to administer grants and awards, as outlined in the Institutional Eligibility Requirements for the Administration of Grants and Awards, and must contact SSHRC at least five business days prior to the application deadline to begin the eligibility process.
+Applicants successful in the Insight Grants competition must be affiliated with an eligible institution before funding can be released.

 Researchers who maintain an affiliation with a Canadian postsecondary institution, but whose primary affiliation is with a non-Canadian postsecondary institution, are not eligible for applicant status within the Insight Grants funding opportunity.

 Postdoctoral fellows/researchers are eligible to be applicants for an Insight Grant.
 However, in order for SSHRC to release grant funds, successful applicants must formally establish an affiliation with an eligible Canadian postsecondary institution within five months of the grant start date (i.e., by September 2014 for the current competition), and maintain such an affiliation for the duration of the grant period.